johnnycopes/globetrotter/README.md

 - Add ability to view and re-take past quizzes
 - Add timer to application to include with finished quiz info
 - Make this a progressive web application by following [Google Lighthouse](https://developers.google.com/web/tools/lighthouse/) PWA guidelines
-- Add ability to create user account in order to save quizzes and scores
+- Build out new features: user authentication, ability to browse countries and save those you've visited or would like to visit, and packing checklists